donnemartin/system-design-primer/solutions/system_design/query_cache/README.md

 # Design a key-value cache to save the results of the most recent web server queries

 *Note: This document links directly to relevant areas found in the [system design topics](https://github.com/ido777/system-design-primer-update#index-of-system-design-topics) to avoid duplication.
 Refer to the linked content for general talking points, tradeoffs, and alternatives.*

-## Step 1: Outline use cases and constraints
+## Step 1: Investigate the problem, use cases and constraints and establish design scope

-> Gather requirements and scope the problem.
+> Gather main functional requirements and scope the problem.
 > Ask questions to clarify use cases and constraints.
 > Discuss assumptions.

-Without an interviewer to address clarifying questions, we'll define some use cases and constraints.
+Adding clarifying questions is the first step in the process.
+Remember your goal is to understand the problem and establish the design scope.

+### What questions should you ask to clarify the problem?

+Here is an example of the dialog you could have with the **Interviewer**:
+**Interviewer**: Design a key-value cache to save the results of the most recent web server queries.
+**Candidate**: ok, do you mean deploy Redis as docker or building Redis like?
+**Interviewer**: I mean building Redis like.
+**Candidate**: ok, can you please explain the traffic assumptions?
+**Interviewer**: Yes, the cache should be able to handle 10 million users, 10 billion queries per month.
+**Candidate**: ok.
+So here is the scope of the problem:

 ### Use cases